Asymptotic Geometry of Four-Dimensional Steady Solitons: Structure of level sets

-The strategy for showing that $\{x\in \Sigma: G(x)\neq 0\}$ has at most two points is to show that for all large $|s|$, $\Sigma_s$ has two tips and use Lemma \ref{Step-1-of-Proof}.
-To this end, we adapt the neck-cap decomposition argument of \cite{BDS21} to the present level-set setting.
-The key inputs are: (i) the existence of arbitrarily long necks on $\Sigma_s$ for $s\ll0$ under \hyperref[assumption:A4]{(A4)} (Lemma~\ref{summary-of-CMZ-work} (iv)), (ii) a neck detection lemma in terms of the ratio $\lambda_2/R$ (Lemma~\ref{Theta}), and (iii) Hamilton's foliation of a 3D neck by CMC (constant mean curvature) $2$-spheres which can be found in \cite{Ham97}.
+which is a contradiction.
+This completes the proof of Claim \ref{claim:the-claim-in-lemma-theta}. \end{proof} We now prove the lemma.
+Let $\varepsilon>0$.
+From Claim \ref{claim:the-claim-in-lemma-theta}, there exists $\delta \in (0,\varepsilon)$ and $s_2\ll 0$ (depending on $\varepsilon$) such that if $x\in \Sigma_s,s\leq s_2$, and $x$ is a $(\delta,2)$-center, then $x$ is the center of an $\varepsilon$-neck in $\Sigma_s$.
+From (i), there exists $\theta>0$, $s_1<s_2$ (depending on $\delta$) such that if $s<s_1$ and $x\in\Sigma_s$ and $\frac{\lambda_2}{R}(x)<\theta$, then $x$ is a $(\delta,2)$-center in $(M^4,g)$, which in turn implies that $x$ is the center of an $\varepsilon$-neck in $\Sigma_s$.
+This completes the proof. \end{proof} The strategy for showing that $\{x\in \Sigma: G(x)\neq 0\}$ has at most two points is to show that for all large $|s|$, $\Sigma_s$ has two tips and use Lemma \ref{Step-1-of-Proof}.
+To this end, we adapt the neck-cap decomposition argument of \cite{BDS21}.
+The proof uses three ingredients: (i) the existence of arbitrarily long necks on $\Sigma_s$ for $s\ll0$ under \hyperref[assumption:A4]{(A4)} (Lemma~\ref{summary-of-CMZ-work} (iv)), (ii) a neck detection lemma in terms of the ratio $\lambda_2/R$ (Lemma~\ref{Theta}), and (iii) Hamilton's foliation of a 3D neck by CMC (constant mean curvature) $2$-spheres \cite{Ham97}.
 For additional details on the construction of CMC foliations in necks, we refer the reader to \cite[Proposition 34.5]{CCG+15}.

-In \cite{MMS23}, it is proved that the level sets have exactly two tips under the assumption that $\lim_{d(x,o)\to \infty}R(x)=0$.
-Here, we don't require such an assumption. \begin{theorem} For all $s\ll 0$, $\Sigma_s$ has exactly two tips. \end{theorem} \begin{proof} In the following $\lambda_2$ will denote the second lowest eigenvalue of $\Ric$ curvature of original manifold $(M^4,g)$ and $R$ denotes the scalar curvature associated to metric $g$.
+In \cite{MMS26}, it is proved that the level sets have exactly two tips under the assumption that $\lim_{d(x,o)\to \infty}R(x)=0$.
+Here, we do not require such an assumption. \begin{theorem} For all $s\ll 0$, $\Sigma_s$ has exactly two tips. \end{theorem} \begin{proof} In the following $\lambda_2$ denotes the second lowest eigenvalue of Ricci curvature of $(M^4,g)$ and $R$ denotes the scalar curvature of $g$.